srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ### A Network Layer

-The `Layer` structure contains all the information related to a specific layer in the network, including a pointer to its weights and a variable-sized array of all the columns inside this layer.
+The `Layer` structure contains all the information related to a specific layer in the network, including a pointer to its weights and a variable-sized array of all columns inside this layer.

 It's worth mentioning here that in my design, the input layer is counted as one of the layers.
 Other definitions may vary.
-[Yann LeCun's collection of MNIST results](http://yann.lecun.com/exdb/mnist/), for example, defines a liner classifier as a 1-layer-NN, and networks with exactly 1 hidden layer as 2-layer-NNs.
+[Yann LeCun's collection of MNIST results](http://yann.lecun.com/exdb/mnist/), for example, defines a linear classifier as a 1-layer-NN, and networks with exactly 1 hidden layer as 2-layer-NNs.
 In my design these count as 2-layer-NN and 3-layer-NN respectively.

 ```c
 struct Layer{